-S2.6.1 Asset Risks - Critical Assets
+S.2.6.1 Asset Risks - Critical Assets

-All assets are now being graded for criticality as shown in Table S-3.
+All assets except roading ones are now being graded for Criticality as shown in Table S-5.
 This process is expected to be complete by early 2015.

-Table S-3: Asset Criticality Rating Table
+Table S-5: Asset Criticality Rating Table